jpcranford/jpcranford.github.io/_pages/about.md

 Lorem ipsum.
 Content to be written.
 Until then, info dump below.

+Welcome to my personal blog, where I post stuff I've done.
+Sometimes tech, sometimes music, and on occasion just for fun.

 - Musician
 	- **Pipe Organ**
     - **Keyboard.** I've played in a few bands, playing Hammond organ, Rhodes, Wurlitzer, synth, and piano parts.
 I tend to favor rock and blues, with some jazz.